sddevelopment-be/penguin-pragmatic-patterns/content/en/practices/be_a_STARR_at_interviews.md

 experience and how the candidate handled specific situations.
 By asking open-ended questions, and cueing the interviewee to provide specific examples, you can gain a better understanding of their capabilities and how they might fit into your team.

+## Solution

+The STARR (Situation-Task-Action-Results-Reflection) method is a structured approach to interviewing that helps you gather all the necessary information about a candidate.

+{{< image src="/images/practices/starr_diagram.png"  alt="Overview of the STAR-R acronym." caption="STAR-R: situational and behavioural interview questions" >}}

+* **Situation:** The context in which the interviewee found themselves.
+What was going on?
+What was the interviewee's role and responsibility?
+* **Task:** What was the goal or objective?
+What was the interviewee trying to achieve?
+* **Action:** What did the interviewee do?
+What steps did they take to achieve the goal?
+* **Results:** What was the outcome?
+How did the situation unfold?
+What did the interviewee accomplish?
+* **Reflection:** What did the interviewee learn from the experience?
+How did they grow or change as a result?

+This structure helps you to ask open-ended questions that require the interviewee to provide specific examples.
+This way, you can gain a better understanding of their capabilities and how they might fit into your team.
+Be sure to ask follow-up questions to the interviewee's responses to get a deeper understanding of their thought process and decision-making skills.
+The purpose is to make the interview as conversational as possible, putting the interviewee at ease and allowing them to provide more candid (and truthful) responses.

 ## Contextual forces
 These describe factors at play that influence the outcome of the practice.
 They are not necessarily good or bad, but they are important to be aware of.